-In late February 2011, Seadrill reduced its ownership in Archer from 52.3% to approximately 36.4%.
-As such, with effect from the end of February, 2011, Archer, which represents our well service segment, will no longer be fully consolidated into Seadrill's financial statements, but will instead be classified as an investment in an associated company.
+In February 2011, Seadrill reduced its ownership in Archer from 52.3% to approximately 36.4%.
+As such, with effect from the end of February, 2011, Archer, which historically represented our well service segment, has no longer been fully consolidated into Seadrill's financial statements, but is instead be classified as an investment in an associated company.
 Seadrill currently has a 39.9% ownership stake in Archer.